rajatshenoy56/twitterapi/README.md

 api/status/create/ : To post a status

-api/status/<pk>/ : To retrieve details about a particular status
+api/status/\<pk>/ : To retrieve details about a particular status

-api/status/<pk>/update/ : To update details about a particular status
+api/status/\<pk>/update/ : To update details about a particular status

-api/status/<pk>/destroy/ : To delete a particular status
+api/status/\<pk>/destroy/ : To delete a particular status

 api/status/list_all/ : Will list all the status posts of the users whom we follow

-api/status/share/<pk>/ : To share a post
+api/status/share/\<pk>/ : To share a post

-api/status/like/<pk>/ : To like a post
+api/status/like/\<pk>/ : To like a post

-api/comments/create/<pk>/: Will create a comment for the given status
+api/comments/create/\<pk>/: Will create a comment for the given status

-NOTE : If there are double slashes visible in the urls, those are single slashes only